What are the Effects of Smoking Weed for Medical Purposes?

 If you do develop a cough or experience troubles from smoking weed, however, you can typically get rid of these side effects by switching to edibles or another cannabis delivery method.

-“Immediate” Effects of Smoking Marijuana
+“Immediate” Effects of Marijuana Smoking

 Smoking (as well as vaping and dabbing) is the quickest way for cannabis to work.
 When you smoke marijuana, the components enter the bloodstream after passing the blood-brain barrier (BBB) so quickly that the effects of the psychoactive, naturally occurring cannabinoid THC in whole-plant CBD can be felt in less than a minute.
 However, the effects of smoking weed taper off much sooner than oral and topical cannabis delivery methods.

+The active ingredients in cannabis may increase one's heart rate.
 When smoking marijuana with THC, from either an Indica or Sativa strain, the effects typically climax around 30 minutes, then slowly diminish within about 1 to 4 hours.
 On the other hand, when you eat or drink marijuana in the form of edibles, droplets and other methods, the THC and other cannabinoids have to pass through the digestive system, which can take up to 30 minutes to 2 hours.
 But when you consume cannabis in non-smokable forms, the effects can last up to 8 hours, significantly longer than the effects of smoking marijuana.

 Weed Smoke vs. Tobacco Smoke